KhramtsovMaksim/Fluture/README.md

 </details>

 Creates a Future which immediately resolves with the given value.
-This function is compliant with the [Fantasy Land Applicative specification][FL:applicative].

 ```js
 var eventualThing = Future.of('world');